 For most businesses a reportable accident, dangerous occurrence or case of disease is a comparatively rare event.
-However, employers, self-employed or persons in control of work premises should be aware that they still have duties under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 1995 (RIDDOR 95).
+However, employers, self-employed or persons in control of work premises should be aware that they still have duties under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013 (RIDDOR).
 From April 2012, these Regulations have been slightly amended to relax the 3 days absence reporting to 7 days absence (not including the day of the accident).
 In 2013 the list of incidents that are reportable was simplified.

 Who do I report to?